-Full coverage insurance in Illinois costs an average of $145 per month ($1,738 annually).
+Full coverage insurance in Illinois costs an average of $329 per month.
 A full coverage policy usually includes collision and comprehensive insurance, plus the types of coverage required by Illinois law.
 In Illinois, liability insurance and uninsured motorist coverage are mandatory for all drivers.

 Average Cost of Car Insurance in Illinois by Category